glacier-modding/glaciermodding.org/docs/modding/suitmodding/newoutfit.md

 In `Head_Attacher`, the properties `m_linkedEntity` and `m_eidParent`, and in `hat_beanie_cuffed`, the property `m_rLinkedProxyEntity` have all had their values nulled.
 Why is that?

 Well, these values all pointed to the root entity of the journalist outfit, whose ID was `1351129995b8231f`.
-This ID doesn't exist in our custom outfit, so GlacierKit nulls these values when pasting the entity.
+This entity doesn't exist in our custom outfit, so GlacierKit nulls these values when pasting the entity.
 These properties are essential for the attacher and the hat to work, so we will need to supply the ID of our root entity into these values ourselves.
 As you copy and paste entities back and forth when making mods, take great care that you are hooking up property values correctly after pasting.

 Right click the root `OUTFIT_Agent47_Street_Smart_HeroA_V0` entity and click **Copy ID**.